ohnit/turnpike-ios/docs/source/index.rst

 .. highlight:: text

-.. rubric:: Developed by URX__ to enable mobile deeplinking in apps.
+.. rubric:: Turnpike was developed by URX__ to enable mobile deeplinking in apps.

 .. __: http://www.urx.com/